shaysugg/Notes/Git/Branching and Merging.md

 use `git branch -a` to see the list of upstream branches addition to the local branches
 ### Cherry picking
-For ==copying== commits from one branch into another When copying stuff it will create new comics with different hash.
+For ==copying== commits from one branch into another When copying stuff it will create new comits with different hash.
 You may have conflicts.
 ```bash
 git checkout master
 git cherry-pick b886a0